alexander-scott/task-sharding/README.md

 - [x] Change the client to send identifying information to the server.
 E.g. schema ID.
 - [x] Create a shell script that simulates multiple clients.
 - [ ] Enable the client to call bazel via a subprocess.
+- [ ] Enable a running bazel process to be killed.

 ## Server

 - [x] Every consumer creates a channel with a unique ID.
 The ID is requested from the controller.
 - [ ] The controller needs to track the current state of each consumer.

+## Test scenario

+- [ ] Create a bazel rule that creates 1000 test targets with each having a deterministic "random" sleep time.